 - Law School courses may be taken by students in the Accelerated Interdisciplinary Legal Education (AILE) program.
 Students must have signed permission from the Law School Office of the Assistant Dean of Academic Services, 500 William and June Warren Hall. - 2.
 A small number of seniors are permitted to enroll in one or two seminars, selected by Law School faculty.
-More information is available from the Berick Center for Student Advising (https://cc-seas.columbia.edu/csa).
+Information about such opportunities will be shared with students as it becomes available.